Specimen Navigation

 Above - the top left bound has been set.

-Set bounds for the top left and bottom right corners.
-This can be used to ensure you don't navigate away from the region of interest within a sample completely.
-A sub-window will appear to highlight the current position of the stage within the set bounds.
+Set bounds for the top left and bottom right corners of the image.
+Once that has been done, a sub-window will appear to highlight the current position of the stage within the set bounds to aid navigation and orientation of position for the specimen.

-The Lock and Unlock buttons let you lock or free the set bounds as required, while Clear removes the set bounds completely.
+The Lock and Unlock buttons let you lock or free the set bounds.
+By using Unlock, any set bounds are stored so they can be locked again later as required.
+Using Clear will remove the set bounds completely.

 Specimen Overview